zaphosting/docs/docs/css-firststeps-dashboard.md

 ---
 id: css-firststeps-dashboard
 title: "Counter-Strike Source: Dashboard Overview"
-description: Information about the dashboard of an Counter-Strike Source server from ZAP-Hosting
+description: "Information about the dashboard of an Counter-Strike Source server from ZAP-Hosting"
 sidebar_label: Dashboard
 services:
   - gameserver-cs2-css